Skip to product information

 • Unique pieces.

-The two autographs were found together in a garage in Marseille, France, in 2022, along with a Juventus Turin football banner from the 1972–73 season.
-These items may have been obtained from Italian stores specializing in clothing and jewelry for the film industry, as the former owner of the garage, now deceased, was a film propsman.
-It is hypothesized that Bruce Lee signed these items while in Italy after September 1972, when the banner was likely produced.
+The two autographs were found together in a garage in Marseille, France, in 2022, along with a Juventus football banner from the 1972-1973 season.
+These items may have been obtained from Italian shops specializing in clothing and jewelry for the film industry, as the garage's former owner, now deceased, was a film accessories specialist.
+It is hypothesized that Bruce Lee signed these items while in Italy, after September 1972, when the banner was likely produced.

-Only one Bruce Lee film was partially filmed in Italy: The Way of the Dragon (1972), also known as Return of the Dragon .
+Only one Bruce Lee film was partially filmed in Italy: The Way of the Dragon (1972), also known as The Return of the Dragon .
 This was the only feature film directed by Lee and the last film released during his lifetime.
-The final fight scene between Bruce Lee and Chuck Norris is widely considered one of the greatest fight sequences in cinema history.
-In addition to these two previously unpublished autographs, there is something particularly notable on the first sheet: Bruce Lee's dedication, "Peace and Love," of which, to my knowledge, there are no other known copies, which is somewhat paradoxical considering the violence of his films.
-I still have a few questions: could Bruce Lee have also written the Chinese symbols on both sheets?
-Could he have written Chinese?
+The final fight scene between Bruce Lee and Chuck Norris is widely considered one of the greatest fight sequences in film history.
+Besides these two previously unpublished autographs, there is something particularly noteworthy on the first page: Bruce Lee's dedication, "Peace and Love," of which, as far as I know, no other known copies exist, which is somewhat paradoxical considering the violence of his films.
+I still have some questions: could Bruce Lee have also written Chinese symbols on both pages?
+Did he know how to write in Chinese?
 And who could Christine be?

-There are many fake Bruce Lee autographs, and the opinions of Bruce Lee experts we consulted in Europe, the United States and Asia are divergent on these two pieces: for the majority, they are authentic; for some, there is some doubt (slightly shaky writing for the second one).
+There are many forged Bruce Lee autographs, and the opinions of the Bruce Lee experts we consulted in Europe, the United States, and Asia are divided on these two pieces: for most, they are authentic; for some, there is doubt (the writing is a little shaky for the second one).
 Our intuition as experts in rare autographs is 90% positive.
-We never present autograph documents that raise doubts, we are always absolutely sure of their authenticity, but we are making an exception here to show and offer these autographs and perhaps get confirmation from some expert collectors.
+We never present autograph documents that generate doubt; we are always absolutely certain of their authenticity, but we are making an exception here to show and offer these autographs and perhaps obtain confirmation from some expert collectors.

 View full details